 If I may be forgiven a Churchillian flourish, rarely in the course of a Randwick spring meeting had one man won so much with so few.
 The New Zealand domination didn’t end there either, for Dick Mason had been adviser-in-chief to the owners of Maniapoto, winner of The Metropolitan, and had been superintending the training of the New Zealand horse since his arrival at Randwick.
 Moreover, the Kiwi domination extended to the sprints as well when even 10 st. 13lb could not stop Machine Gun in The Shorts.
 Having plundered the club’s coffers of so much gold, George Stead was accorded the honour of being made an honorary life member of the Australian Jockey Club.
 Whether it was guilt or a sense of noblesse oblige, the wealthy owner promised to donate a cup to the value of 100 guineas to be run for at the next spring meeting.
 The trophy subsequently came to be given for the Craven Plate.

 The Derby winner and runner-up were each bred by their owner at Yaldhurst, near Christchurch in New Zealand, and were by Stead’s versatile champion galloper, Multiform.
 He was a descendant of the imported Pulchra, a line of blood from which Stead had derived some outstanding horses including Cruciform, Uniform and Nightfall.
 Multiform had won sixteen of his nineteen starts, including the New Zealand Derby and two CJC Canterbury Cups, run over the distance of 2 ¼ miles.
 No less a judge than Ike Foulsham regarded Multiform as the finest horse that he ever saw, while until Gloaming came along, Mason reckoned him the best horse to pass through his hands.
 He was sold at a large price to go to England, but he failed to strike any form in the old country in the colours of Sir Ernest Cassel.
-Stead subsequently exchanged Screw Gun for him and was thus able to bring his former favourite back home at a tithe of his original value.
-Screw Gun won a few races for Cassel amongst them the Grand Prix de Ostend, but there isn’t much doubt as to who got the better bargain.
+Multiform went in the wind, something which Jack Brewer, who was training in England at the time, put down not just to the change in climatic conditions but also insufficient rugging of the horse.
+Stead subsequently exchanged Screw Gun for Multiform and was thus able to bring his former favourite back home at a tithe of his original value.
+Screw Gun won a few races for Cassel amongst them the Grand Prix de Ostend, but, given Multiform’s subsequent record at stud, there isn’t much doubt as to who got the better bargain.

 Multiform returned to New Zealand in September 1900, just in time for the breeding season and Stead made him available to a few outside mares besides his own at a fee of thirty guineas apiece.
 Noctuiform was his first A.J.C.
 Derby winner and largely thanks to him, Multiform was to finish the season as the leading sire in New Zealand.
 In the wake of his success at the A.J.C.
 Spring Meeting, Australian broodmare owners were falling over themselves to get their mares on a ship across the Tasman.
 Within a fortnight of the Derby, Humphrey Oxenham had despatched Acacia, his Melbourne Cup-winning mare of the previous year, for a date with him.
 However, soon after this initial rush, Stead announced his intention of refusing all further outside mares and instead, reserved the horse for his own exclusive use.
 On the dam’s side, Noctuiform was closely related to Wakeful and F.J.A. since La Notte was a half-sister to FJA, and her dam, La Tosca, was a sister to Insomnia, the dam of Wakeful.
 La Notte had been bought as a yearling for 200 guineas and was never raced, being sent to the stud as a three-year-old, with Nightfall her first foal and Noctuiform her second.